Dept. of Mechanical and Industrial Engineering, New Jersey Institute of Technology (NJIT), USA.

 ** A. S. Lakhnot et al., Intercalation Hosts for Multivalent-Ion Batteries, Wiley Small Structures

 ** Invited Article : V. Sharma, D. Datta, Developing Potential Energy Surfaces for Graphene-Based 2D–3D Interfaces From Modified High-Dimensional Neural Networks for Applications in Energy Storage, ASME Journal of Electrochemical Energy Conversion and Storage, 19(4):041006, 2022

 Part of ASME Special Issue : Emerging Investigators in Electrochemical Energy Conversion and Storage 2022

 ** Invited Article : J. Kashyap, D. Datta, Drug repurposing for SARS-CoV-2: a high-throughput molecular docking, molecular dynamics, machine learning, and DFT study, Journal of Materials Science, 57, 10780-10802, 2022

 ******** PI ********

-Dr. Dibakar Datta is currently an assistant professor at the Department of Mechanical and Industrial Engineering, Newark College of Engineering, New Jersey Institute of Technology (NJIT), Newark, USA.
+Dr. Dibakar Datta is currently a faculty at the Department of Mechanical and Industrial Engineering, Newark College of Engineering, New Jersey Institute of Technology (NJIT), Newark, USA.
 He finished his Ph.D. at Brown University.
 His major is Mechanics of Solids & Structures and minors are Physics & Chemistry.
 While at Brown, he was also a visiting researcher at The Laboratory for Research on the Structure of Matter (LRSM), The University of Pennsylvania, Philadelphia, USA.
 He got an opportunity for his postdoctoral training (Mar.
 2015-Aug.
 2016) in Mechanics and Computation at Stanford University.